goldstrike77/ansible-role-linux-logstash/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Logstash on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
-Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."
+Logstash is a free and open server-side data processing pipeline, Is the “L” in the ELK Stack - the world’s most popular log analysis platform and is responsible for aggregating data from different sources, processing it, and sending it down the pipeline, usually to be directly indexed in Elasticsearch.
+Logstash can pull from almost any data source using input plugins, apply a wide variety of data transformations and enhancements using filter plugins, and ship the data to a large number of destinations using output plugins.
+The role Logstash plays in the stack, therefore, is critical — it allows you to filter, massage, and shape your data so that it’s easier to work with.

 ## Requirements
 ### Operating systems
+This Ansible role installs Logstash on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 This role will work on the following operating systems:

   * CentOS 7